Anatomy of a Content Refresh

 How old should content be before you consider refreshing it?

-Your goal with these tools is to create a spreadsheet that helps you analyze search impression and traffic data over time.
+Your goal is to create a spreadsheet that helps you analyze search impression and traffic data over time.
 You can use a SPARKLINE function in Google Sheets to quickly get a visual representation of these data over time (and see which posts are falling off).
 Conditional formatting is your friend here too – find those high impression, low click posts with color coding!

 There’s no right or wrong way to gather and collate these data, so use the tools that work for you.